PreviousView allNext

 How accurate are the price estimates?

-These property websites are helpful for buyers and investors.
+These property information websites are helpful for buyers and investors.
 But if you are like us, you often use them to satisfy your curiosity.
 You want to know how much your neighbour's home is worth.
 No matter your reason for checking, you might be thinking about how accurate these price estimates really are.

 It's important to know that the estimates you see come from a computer.
 They can't fully consider all market factors.
 If you want an accurate estimate, it's best to hire a professional valuer.
 However, this doesn't mean the estimates are worthless.
 They can be very helpful as a first indication.